 Examples of proprietary blends

-I didn’t want to “out” well-known green superfood brands here (you can check out my green powder reviews for more in-depth information of these), but here are a select few green powder brands that use proprietary blends.
+I didn’t want to “out” well-known green superfood brands here, but here are a select few green powder brands that use proprietary blends.

 Actually, it was super easy because around 99% of these superfood brands out there use proprietary blends.